cyrillay/chordtrainer/README.md

 # Étude · Chord Trainer

-A minimalist web app for practicing chord recognition by ear.
+A web app for practicing chords on piano or guitar.

 ## What it does